The fundamental theorem of cubical small cancellation theory: Introduction

 \section{Introduction}

-Small cancellation theory studies groups whose presentations satisfy certain conditions, which roughly speaking, provide that relations in the group presentation have small overlaps with each other.
-The theory was developed by Martin Greendlinger in 60s, however some ideas appeared much earlier, in the work of Max Dehn, among others.
-The geometric approach in study of small cancellation groups, i.e.\ the use of disc diagrams, was introduced by Roger Lyndon and can be found in Chapter V of \cite{lyndon}.
-In this language, presentation complex (or any combinatorial $2$-complex) satisfies metric small cancellation condition $C'(\frac 1 p)$, if each path which lies in the intersection of two $2$-cells, called \emph{piece}, has length less than $\frac 1 p$ of length of the boundary path of a $2$-cell containing the piece.
-A non-metric small cancellation condition $C(p)$ requires that the boundary path of each $2$-cell cannot be expressed as a concatenation of fewer than $p$ pieces.
-The fundamental theorem in the theory is so-called Greendlinger's Lemma: \begin{thm}[Greendlinger's Lemma]Let $X$ be a $C(6)$-complex and $D\to X$ a minimal disc diagram.
-One of the following holds:\begin{itemize} \item $D$ is a single cell, \item $D$ is a ladder, or \item $D$ has at least three spurs or shells of degree $\leq 3$. \end{itemize}
+Small cancellation theory studies groups with the property that the relators in their group presentation have small overlaps with each other.
+The theory, initiated by Tartakovskii \cite{tartakovskii}, was developed by Greendlinger and others in the 60s, however some ideas appeared much earlier, in the work of Dehn, among others.
+The geometric approach in the study of small cancellation groups, i.e.\ the use of disc diagrams, was introduced by Lyndon and can be found in Chapter V of \cite{lyndon}.
+In geometric language, a combinatorial $2$-complex satisfies the metric small cancellation condition C$'(\frac 1 p)$, if each \emph{piece}, i.e.\ a path arising in two ways as a subpath of $2$-cell attaching maps, has length less than $\frac 1 p$ of the length of the boundary path of a $2$-cell containing the piece.
+The non-metric small cancellation condition $\mathrm C(p)$ requires that the boundary path of each $2$-cell cannot be expressed as a concatenation of fewer than $p$ pieces.
+Note that the condition C$'(\frac 1 p)$ implies the condition $\mathrm C(p+1)$.
+The fundamental theorem in the theory takes the following form: \begin{thm*} Let $X$ be a $\mathrm C(6)$-complex and $D\to X$ a minimal disc diagram.
+One of the following holds: \begin{itemize} \item $D$ is a single cell, \item $D$ is a ladder, or \item $D$ has at least three spurs or shells of degree $\leq 3$. \end{itemize}

-\end{thm}
+\end{thm*}

 For details, see Theorem~\ref{classical}, all definitions can be found in Section 1.
-Greendlinger's Lemma in its initial form, slightly different from this, was used by Greendlinger to prove that Dehn's algorithm solves the word problem in $C'(\frac 1 6)$ small cancellation groups (see \cite{greendlinger}).
-The strengthened formulation given here is due to Daniel Wise (see \cite{cubulatingsmall}), who applied it to cubulate these small cancellation groups.
-Wise's proof, as well as Greendlinger's, unlike the proof presented in this paper, uses the notion of combinatorial curvature and the combinatorial Gauss--Bonnet formula.
+Theorem \ref{0.1} incorporates a variation of Greendlinger's Lemma as well as a "ladder result" that is a variant of a classical result on annular diagrams.
+In its initial form, Greendliger's Lemma was used to prove that Dehn's algorithm solves the word problem in C$'(\frac 1 6)$ small cancellation groups (see \cite{greendlinger}).
+The above formulation was given by McCammond and Wise in \cite{fans}.
+Unlike the proof presented in this paper, their proof uses combinatorial curvature and the combinatorial Gauss-Bonnet formula.